Ice friction at the nanoscale: Methods

 \subsection{Analysis}

 The CHILL+ order parameter was employed to label water molecules in liquid-like and solid-like categories.
 Molecules labeled as bulk crystalline or interfacial crystalline (mainly Ih, Ic and interfacial Ih ice) were assigned as solid-like, and the remaining molecules were assigned as liquid-like.
 Parallel diffusion coefficients of the interfacial layer were calculated by monitoring the mean squared displacement of liquid--like molecules within the assigned interfacial region.
 Bulk transport coefficients were calculated using equilibrium Molecular Dynamics in the NVT ensemble.
 Diffusion coefficients were evaluated from mean square displacements and shear viscosity from Green-Kubo relations.
+Velocity profiles were smoothed using an unweighted moving average with spatial extent of 4~\AA.